-An employee who is assigned to standby duty pursuant to the Standby Duty and Compensation provisions of this Agreement, and is directed to return to work, shall be compensated beginning at the time employee receives the call, and ending at the time the actual city work is complete (travel time home is not payable under this policy), and the employee actually returns to work (defined as physically returning to work), shall be compensated for actual work performed or by a minimum payment of 1.4 hours at the overtime rate.
+An employee who is assigned to standby duty pursuant to the Standby Duty and Compensation provisions of this Agreement, and is directed to return to work, shall be compensated beginning at the time employee receives the call, and ending at the time the actual city work is complete (travel time home is not payable under this policy), or by a minimum payment of 1.4 hours at the overtime rate.
 However, time allowed for travel from the time of the call to the work site shall not exceed any time limit established by a department or division for response time and standby eligibility provided that such time limit shall not be less than 30 minutes.
 For example, ESD water distribution currently requires that an employee on standby be able to respond to calls on location within 30 minutes; travel time for such an employee would be the lesser of actual travel time or 30 minutes.